rgwood/dotnet-azure-function-test/README.md

 #### How to deploy

-First, build+publish a release build: `dotnet publish -c Release`

-Then, use the Deploy to Function App command and tell it to use the directory at `functions-project/bin/Release/netstandard2.0/publish`
+Use the Deploy to Function App command and tell it to use the directory at `functions-project/bin/Release/netstandard2.0/publish` (if this doesn't exist already, you may need to run `dotnet publish`).

 This is a fairly manual process.
 Next up, I'd like to look into [continuous deployment](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment).